dhilzyi/hianime-with-local-mpv/README.md

 - Turn on/off Jimaku in config.json by setting "jimaku_enabled": true. or false.

 ## Troubleshooting
-- Jimaku API issues: Get your key from jimaku.cc and add it to environment variables (e.g., export JIMAKU_API_KEY=yourkey) or paste directly in the code.
+- Jimaku API issues: Get your key from jimaku.cc and add it to environment variables (e.g. JIMAKU_API_KEY=yourkey) or paste directly in the code.
 - MPV not launching?
-Ensure it's in your PATH (test with mpv --version).
+Ensure it's in your PATH.
+Test with `mpv --version`
+- If subtitle are not converting.
+Ensure FFmpeg in your PATH.
+Test with `ffmpeg -version` or if it's not installed, install first.
+- yt-dlp not detected?
+Run `yt-dlp --version` to check.
+  If not found, make sure the folder containing `yt-dlp.exe` is in your PATH (you can also put it in the same folder as MPV).

 ## Contributing
 Pull requests welcome!
 Fork the repo, create a branch, and submit.